On this page

 The University of Manitoba is committed to the use of RDM standards and best practices.
 As articulated by the Tri-Agency, research data management supports research excellence “by ensuring that research is performed ethically and makes good use of public funds, experiments and studies are replicable, and research results are as accessible as possible.
 Research data management (RDM) is a necessary part of research excellence.”

-The RDM Committee acknowledges that new administrative requirements may place an unequal burden on diverse members of the research community who are often asked to carry out additional service to the University community.
-As guided by the University’s EDI Report and Recommendations, the University EDI Lead and other unit EDI advisors/directors are committed to promoting awareness and understanding of EDI and to advancing these principles within University’s mission of teaching and learning, research and scholarship, and service.
-We believe that the University of Manitoba should reflect the diversity of the communities we serve, ensuring access and opportunity for all.
-We are committed to building a learning and working environment where differences are valued and respected, where inequities and barriers to full participation are identified and eliminated, and where all students, staff, and faculty feel a sense of safety, support, and belonging.
+Equity, Diversity, Inclusion, and Accessibility: The RDM Committee acknowledges that new administrative requirements may place an unequal burden on diverse members of the research community who are often asked to carry out additional service to the University community.
+The Committee also recognizes the University's responsibility to ensure that RDM practices are visible, accessible, efficient and equitable for all researchers.
+As guided by the University’s EDI Report and Recommendations, the Vice-Provost (Equity), and other EDIA advisors/directors, the University is committed to promoting awareness and understanding of EDIA and to advancing these principles within University’s mission of teaching and learning, research and scholarship, and service.

 Supporting UM Researchers